gloryknight/cyan_audit/README.md

 Cyan Audit
 ==========

-Cyan Audit is a PostgreSQL extension providing comprehensive and easily-searchable logs of DML (INSERT/UPDATE/DELETE) activity in your database.
+Cyan Audit is a PostgreSQL utility providing comprehensive and easily-searchable logs of DML (INSERT/UPDATE/DELETE) activity in your database.

 With Cyan Audit you can: